NescienceSoftware/Nescience-Indexing-CLI/README.md

 2. On the left side click "API Management".

-3. Name the key in "notes" and enable all API privelages, read, withdraw, and trade.
+3. Name the key in "notes" and enable all API privileges, read, withdraw, and trade.

 4. Google "My IP Address" and copy/paste your IP address into the IP bind field.
 This will ensure your API Key can only be accessed using your IP address.